1 in 4 public housing units sit vacant during D.C. affordability crisis

 That year an assessment found nearly a third of the District’s public housing units nearly uninhabitable.
 The findings, which presaged HUD’s recent determination, included lead-paint hazards, out-of-code electrical systems, structural issues, water damage, mold, and rodent infestations.

 This was a reversal of the agency’s previous approach.
-“Our job is to house people,'' Adrianne Todman, then-DCHA-director, told The Post in 2014.
+“Our job is to house people,'' Adrianne Todman, then the DCHA director, told The Washington Post in 2014.
 She said the Housing Authority shouldn’t stop reoccupying properties planned for redevelopment until “there’s a good, hard plan for what’s going to happen next.’ ”

 Donald, the current director, also said Garrett’s policy was a mistake that she has reversed.